caddy-dns/cloudflare/README.md

 You can replace `{env.CLOUDFLARE_API_TOKEN}` with the actual auth token if you prefer to put it directly in your config instead of an environment variable.

+Alternatively you can simply set the environment variable `CLOUDFLARE_API_TOKEN`, which this package will pick up if there is no token in the Caddy config file.

 ## Authenticating